YstoHomeAutomation/ysto-app/README.md

 # ysto-app
-API and web app merged in a single solution
+API and web app merged in a single solution, because CORS need a complex solutions to works correct.